KubeDeckio/KubeBuddy/docs/index.md

 <img id="logo" src="assets/images/KubeBuddyDark.png" />
 </p>

-Welcome to **KubeBuddy** – the **PowerShell-powered** tool that helps you monitor, analyze, and report on your Kubernetes environments with ease.
+Welcome to **KubeBuddy powered by KubeDeck** – the **PowerShell-powered** tool that helps you monitor, analyze, and report on your Kubernetes environments with ease.

-Whether you're an administrator managing production clusters or a developer troubleshooting workloads, **KubeBuddy** simplifies Kubernetes monitoring with automated health checks, security insights, and structured reporting.
+Whether you're an administrator managing production clusters or a developer troubleshooting workloads, **KubeBuddy powered by KubeDeck** simplifies Kubernetes monitoring with automated health checks, security insights, and structured reporting.

 ## ✨ Key Features